dourmiah/Fraud_detection_lead_2/00_mlflow_tracking_server/readme.md

 <!-- ###################################################################### -->
 <!-- ###################################################################### -->
 # Introduction
-* The aim of the game here is to deploy an MLFlow Tracking Server on Heroku
+* The aim of the game here is to deploy an MLflow Tracking Server on Heroku
 * This server will track the different versions of our models
 * Some data (train data and the artifacts) will be hosted on an AWS S3 disk
 * Other data (metrics of the models) will be stored in a PostgreSQL database, also hosted on Heroku